-Your nutrition plan will lose steam after a while and you will not see the same progress in the mirror.
+Your nutrition plan will lose steam after a while, and you will not see the same progress in the mirror.
 These things happen.

-This does not mean it is time to give up.
+This does not mean that it is time to give up.
 This means it is time to reevaluate what you are doing and make the necessary changes.

 The best of the best programs can all stall out.
 This is where proper programming comes into play with your training, nutrition, and recovery to ensure that you keep moving forward.

 It is human nature when we fail to doubt ourselves.
 Nobody is exempt from feeling this way.

-However in order to unleash your inner greatness you have to use your failure as the fuel to help you overcome it.
+However, in order to unleash your inner greatness you have to use your failure as the fuel to help you overcome it.
 This is exactly why you should never give up on your dreams.

 Think about Floyd Mayweather Jr. when he fought Sugar Shane Mosley.

 Sugar Shane hit Mayweather with a big-time right cross in the second round that actually caught him clean.
 Floyd was stunned!